From the Governors.

 I live in Crondall with my partner Martin and have a long association with the area, having been brought up in Church Crookham.
 In fact my immediate family all live locally which means that I’m kept very busy with a gaggle of very young nieces and nephews.
 I have spent most of my career working in education firstly as a secondary school teacher in Australia and then in a primary school setting in the UK.
 5 years ago, I decided that I was ready for new challenges and so joined AQA, an educational charity that awards GCSEs and A-levels.
 I have held a number of roles at AQA including Head of Curriculum for Portfolio subjects.
 However, I’m currently on secondment to support our joint venture with Oxford University Press, OxfordAQA.
 I am passionate about education and am excited to have the opportunity to support our village school.
 In my spare time, I enjoy urban sketching and sewing as well as exploring new places – ideally those with a warm climate!

-We currently have Vacancies for one Local Authority and one Co-opted Governor.
+We currently have Vacancies for one Local Authority.
 Please contact the school office if you are interested in becoming a Governor.